yu-jianghao/yu-jianghao.github.io/_pages/about.md

 * Tutorial "Graph representation learning" by William L. Hamilton and me has been accepted by AAAI'19.
 See you at Hawaii!!
  Slides ([Part 0](/files/AAAI19/aaai-grltutorial-part0-intro.pdf), [Part I](/files/AAAI19/aaai-grltutorial-part1-nodereps.pdf), [Part II](/files/AAAI19/aaai-grltutorial-part2-gnns.pdf), [Part III](/files/AAAI19/aaai-grltutorial-part3-generation.pdf))

-* I'm looking for Ph.Ds, masters,and interns to work with me in the fields of deep learning, reinforcement learning, and deep graph representation learning with various applications.
-If you're interested, please send me an email or apply through the [MILA recruitment page](https://mila.umontreal.ca/en/cours/recruiting/)

 Research Interests
 ======
 * Deep learning, reinforcement learning, adversarial learning